RogerDelisle/Vector-Tracer/README.md

 - Qt Widgets
 - Qt Signal/Slot communications
 - Qt Widget promotion
+- User interface animation by using the QPropertyAnimation class
 - Unconventional User Interface
 - Use of STL containers such as std::vector<>, std::map<>
 - Use of a variadic template to process a parameter pack